-Croatia is a Balkan country often seen as a tourism destination, with its Adriatic coastline and stunning landscapes.
+Croatia is a Balkan country often seen as a tourism destination with its incredible Adriatic coastline and stunning landscapes.

-But, during the past few years, Croatia has risen as an emerging tech-driven economy.
+But, during the past few years, Croatia has emerged as a tech-driven economy.

 Companies like Rimac, Include, Nanobit (Croatia’s first major startup exit), and Infobip (the first Croatian unicorn startup!), as well as entrepreneurial initiatives such as the digital nomad visa, are putting Croatia in a strong position in Europe’s tech and startup landscape.
 Segments like fintech, blockchain, data science, design, and digital marketing are rapidly growing, with well-known experts and companies representing each of them.

 Today, the Croatian ICT industry has about 42,000 jobs with revenues of about 40 billion kunas.
 Croatia is sixth in the Union in terms of the share of graduate engineers in this profession.
 According to Eurostat, Croatian students are first in digital literacy.
-Are we using these potentials enough, and how to give this industry a further boost, especially in conditions where the possibility of working from home has become a necessity?
+So, are we utilizing these potentials sufficiently, and how can we give this industry an additional boost, especially in conditions where the possibility of working from home has become a necessity?

 Nowadays, a top job in the software industry can be done from anywhere in the world, so why not from Zagreb, Opatija, Osijek, or Djakovo?
-Working for great clients from around the world, creating solutions that will move the world in the near future, and at the same time stay close to friends and family without having to move to the other side of the globe, is the balance found by most of the hundreds of engineers and other tech experts.
+Working for great clients from around the world, creating solutions that will move the world in the near future, and at the same time stay close to friends and family without having to move to the other side of the globe, is the work-life balance preferred by hundreds of engineers and other tech experts.

 Segments like fintech or data science can give you a real perspective.
 Data is the initiator of a new industrial revolution, representing a unique resource that enables smarter and more efficient business through professional processing.
 As a result, there has been a need for specialized experts in new areas such as data engineering and data science, which we can see by simply looking at Google Trends data.